jarrodparkes/jarrodparkes.github.io/_posts/2015-11-02-making-a-network-request.md

 task.resume()
 ```

 1. Here we've defined an `AnyObject` optional to store the result of converting the data returned by the request.
-The `JSONObjectWithData(_:options:)` method will return either a `NSDictionary` or `NSArray` which is why we've used `AnyObject?` to handle either.
+The `JSONObjectWithData` method will return either a `NSDictionary` or `NSArray` which is why we've used `AnyObject?` to handle either.
 2. Then, assuming no error is encountered, we print the data in its converted form.

 Here is the full code example if you'd like to test it in a Playground.
 I've included the `import XCPlayground` and `needsIndefiniteExecution` setting so that the Playground executes indefinately and can complete the network request.